On the Optimality of Gaussian Code-books for Signaling over a Two-Users Weak Gaussian Interference Channel: Optimality of Single Letter Gaussian Code-books for , , ,

-Theorem~\ref{V4Th3} establishes that core random variables $U_1$,$V_1$,$U_2$,$V_2$ are a unique linear combination of compound random variables occurring in successive decoding at $Y_1$ or at $Y_2$.
-This property will be used to show that if such compound random variables are jointly Gaussian, then $U_1$, $V_1$, $U_2$, $V_2$ will be Gaussian as well. \begin{theorem} There exits at least one invertible $4\times 4$ matrix allowing to express core random variables in terms of compound random variables. \end{theorem} \begin{proof} Without loss of generality, let us assume $a\neq 0$, and focus on the case that successive decoding of public message(s) is performed at $Y_2$.
-Consider compound random variables $C_1$ to $C_4$ involved in successive decoding at $Y_2$.
+Theorem~\ref{V4Th3} establishes that, $U_1$, $V_1$, $U_2$, $V_2$ are a unique linear combination of compound random variables formed by successive decoding at $Y_1$ or at $Y_2$.
+This property will be used to show that if such compound random variables are jointly Gaussian, then $U_1$, $V_1$, $U_2$, $V_2$ will be Gaussian as well. \begin{theorem} There exits an invertible $4\times 4$ matrix allowing to express core random variables in terms of compound random variables. \end{theorem} \begin{proof} For Gaussian compound variables, from Section~\ref{S4.2}, we have the degraded cases depicted in Fig.~\ref{Fig-UVZ3N}.
+Without loss of generality, let us assume $b\neq 0$, and focus on the case that successive decoding of public message(s) is performed at $Y_1$.
+Consider compound random variables $C_1$ to $C_4$ involved in successive decoding at $Y_1$.
 We have

 Matrix of linear coefficients forming \ref{V4E26NN}, \ref{V4E27NN}, \ref{V4E28NN}, \ref{V4E29NN} is equal to